evanlsolomon/navapp-pub/README.md

 ## Some areas where I would like to make progress include:
 ### Security:
-- Apply user authentication database + logic.
+- [x] Apply user authentication database + logic.
 This is so that I can publicly host the app, and actually use it outside my home, while protecting my accounts with the APIs I am using.
+- [x] Query MVTiles from a server I manage.
+Currently I am requesting map data from the Protomaps API
+- [x] Remove secrets and sensitive info so I can publish the front end code
-- Complete the transition to making all server calls externally.
+- [ ] Complete the transition to making all server calls externally.
 Right now, OSRM is on localhost server
-- Query MVTiles from a server I manage.
-Currently I am requesting map data from the Protomaps API

 ### User Experience:
-- Add turn by turn directions view.
+- [ ] Add turn by turn directions view.
-- Poll user device location and bearing to enable actual navigation.
+- [ ] Poll user device location and bearing to enable actual navigation.

 ### Why did I invest time in this?
 Maps are (mostly) good, and it's fun to make tools that you can imagine using in your everyday life.